-Satisfactory progress is based on four concepts: (a) minimum number of hours of enrollment each semester/term that are applicable toward the student's degree program; (b) minimum number of hours completed in a 12-month period of enrollment; (c) maximum time to complete the degree; and (d) grade point average (GPA).
+Satisfactory progress is based on four concepts: (a) Minimum number of hours of enrollment each term that are applicable toward the student's degree program; (b) Minimum number of hours completed in a 12 month period of enrollment; (c) Maximum time to complete the degree; (d) Grade point average (GPA).

 These regulations are to be used as standards regarding a student's academic standing and progress toward his/her educational objective.
-For the purpose of determining eligibility for financial aid, a student will be certified as being in satisfactory standing if that student is eligible to re-enroll with an acceptable grade point average (GPA) and is making satisfactory progress toward his/her educational objective meeting the standards expressed below.
+For the purpose of determining eligibility for financial aid, a student will be certified as being in satisfactory standing if that student is eligible to re-enroll with an acceptable grade point average (GPA) and is making satisfactory progress toward his/her educational objective which meet the standards expressed below.